williamdemeo/Math160-Fall2015/README.md

 Please bookmark this page or, better yet,
 <a href="mailto:?subject=MATH 160 webpage&amp;body=The Math 160 webpage is
- http://github.com/williamdemeo/Math160-Fall2014">email the url of this page to yourself!</a>
+ http://github.com/williamdemeo/Math160-Fall2014">click here</a> to email the url of this page to yourself!

 The ISU Blackboard system will be used only for recording test scores and grades.
 Please Note, the Blackboard system often reports cumulative grade totals